 - Avasant recognizes 20 top-tier vendors building digital talent capabilities

-- Digital talent segments facing supply demand imbalance
+- Digital talent segments are facing a supply-demand imbalance

-- Talent localization and digital skilling becoming top priority
+- Talent localization and digital skilling are becoming a top priority

 - Methodology and coverage